 If letting agents and landlords are not registered or licensed they could face:

-The NFoPP Awarding Body qualifications in Residential Lettings and Property Management (Level 2 Award, Level 3 Technical Award or Level 4 Certificate) are approved Rent Smart Wales accreditations, which letting agents can undertake in order to meet their legal requirements.
+The Propertymark Qualifications in Residential Lettings and Property Management (Level 2 Award, Level 3 Technical Award or Level 4 Certificate) are approved Rent Smart Wales accreditations, which you can take in order to meet their legal requirements.

-David Cox, ARLA Managing Director comments on the revised Rent Smart Wales licensing fees: “When Rent Smart Wales first announced the £3728 fee for all agents, we branded this unfair as it didn’t take into account the size of the letting agent business, meaning both the smallest and largest agents would be charged the same amount in fees.
+David Cox, CEO comments on the revised Rent Smart Wales licensing fees: “When Rent Smart Wales first announced the £3728 fee for all agents, we branded this unfair as it didn’t take into account the size of the letting agent business, meaning both the smallest and largest agents would be charged the same amount in fees.

 Any agents who had paid for and been granted their license before the change of structure will have their fee adjusted.

-Rent Smart Wales have approved NFoPP Awarding Body qualifications in Residential Lettings and Property Management (Level 2 Award, Level 3 Technical Award or Level 4 Certificate) in order to become accredited for licensing purposes.
+Rent Smart Wales have approved Propertymark Qualifications in Residential Lettings and Property Management (Level 2 Award, Level 3 Technical Award or Level 4 Certificate) in order to become accredited for licensing purposes.

 However in order to complete the training requirement you will need to complete Part 1 of the Housing (Wales) Act 2014: An Overview, a free online top-up module available from Rent Smart Wales.

-For those that don’t hold an NFoPP Awarding Body qualification there are a few possible routes to meet the scheme's requirements, depending on training you may have previously completed.
+For those that don’t hold a Propertymark Qualification there are a few possible routes to meet the scheme's requirements, depending on training you may have previously completed.

 To help you understand these options we have put together a flow chart so you can find the best path for you.